-Understanding the rules around breast and formula milk storage and shelf life can be confusing – in this post we hope to simplify it and provide a simple guide.
+Understanding the rules around breast and formula milk storage and shelf life

-Whether you are making up formula or expressing breast milk general hygiene practices are important to ensure safe storage.
+Understanding the rules around breast and formula milk storage and shelf life can be confusing.
+In this post we simplify it and provide a clear guide.
+Whether you are making up formula or expressing breast milk, general hygiene practices are important to ensure safe storage.

 - Always wash your hands before expressing milk or making up formula.

--Ensure the tools and storage equipment have been cleaned and sterilised.
+- Ensure the tools and storage equipment have been cleaned and sterilised.

--Have labels to hand or create a system to note the date and time so that storage times can be calculated.
+- Have labels to hand or create a system to note the date and time so that storage times can be calculated.

--Make sure containers used for storage are well sealed.
+- Make sure containers used for storage are well sealed.

 Safe storage times for breast and formula milk